jobairkhan/Peach-Pairing-Task/README.md

 2. Command `L` rotate the rover to the Left
 1. Command `R` rotate the rover to Right
 1. Command `M` allows the rover to Move
-    - ‘M’ means move forward one grid point, and maintain the same heading.
+    - â€˜Mâ€™ means move forward one grid point, and maintain the same heading.
       - Assume that the square directly North from (x, y) is (x, y+1).
       - Or if the Rover is facing west from (x, y) then M is changing to (x-1, y).
 5. The rover receives a string containing the synchronous commands e.g. RMMLM and the rover returns the finishing point after the moves e.g. 2:1:N